 No, not most!
 Sounds like you have a 'big boy' on your hands.
 Likely, he will grow into one of those magnificent male Maine Coons that most people love to marvel at!

 At six months, he's bigger than most house cats already!
-That's not unusual with Maine Coon boys.
-They look 'grown up' to the average person, but they keep on growing.
+That's not unusual with the boys.
+They look 'grown up' to the average person, but they keep putting on weight and growing.

 I think he's just fine.
-Enjoy your beautiful Maine Coon cats :)
+Enjoy your beautiful cats :)